 The Albert Einstein College of Medicine Musculoskeletal Repair and Regeneration Symposium seeks to expand the knowledge base within the field, and to foster inspiration, collaboration and networking between researchers throughout the region.
-This annual meeting will emphasize recent advances in translational research in three areas:
+This year's meeting will emphasize recent advances in translational research in two areas:

-- Mechanisms and treatments for musculoskeletal disorders, cancer and diseases
+• Mechanisms and development of novel therapeutics for musculoskeletal disorders and diseases

-- World-class scientists, including the keynote and plenary speakers, will share their viewpoints and their most exciting up-to-date translational research in the selected key areas.
+• World-class scientists, including keynote speakers, will share their viewpoints and their most exciting up-to-date translational research

 CONFERENCE LOCATION AND DATE